17 Industries With the Highest Burnout Rates in America

 Big-name companies like Amazon and Meta can’t even hold onto talent longer than 2.8 years on average.
 Behind the glossy perks and fancy job titles is a brutal pace, constant pivoting, and pressure to always be “on.”

-Burnout in tech isn’t a bug, it’s a feature baked right into the system.
+For many workers, technology jobs rank among the highest burnout careers.
+Burnout in tech isn’t a bug, it’s a built-in feature of the system.
 Fast money, fast burnout.

 Real Estate and Equipment Rental Services

 Add in market volatility and client pressure, and it’s a recipe for exhaustion.
-Even translation and localization gigs, lumped into this same category, show the same burnout pattern.
+Even translation and localization gigs in this category show the same pattern, real estate jobs have some of the highest burnout rates across industries.

 There are rare exceptions, some firms manage to hang on to their people longer, but they’re outliers in an industry that burns bright and fast.